 Signs Your Trees May Need Fertilization

-Trees don't always show nutrient deficiency in obvious ways, but there are patterns to watch for: smaller-than-normal leaves or sparse leaf growth, pale or yellowing leaves during the growing season (chlorosis), reduced annual twig growth (less than 2–4 inches on most shade trees), early leaf drop in fall, thin or declining canopy over multiple years, and slow recovery after pruning, storm damage, or transplanting.
+Watch for smaller-than-normal leaves, sparse leaf growth, pale or yellowing leaves during growing season (chlorosis), reduced annual twig growth (under 2–4 inches on shade trees), early fall leaf drop, thin or declining canopy over multiple years, and slow recovery after pruning or damage.

 What Is Deep Root Fertilization?